LuXDAmore/mws-restaurant-stage-2/README.md

 1. Development, with livereload: `npm run dev` or `npm run serve`
 2. Staging, with livereload: `npm run staging` or `npm run serve:staging`
-3. Production, no livereload: `npm run production` or `npm run serve:production`
+3. Production, with livereload: `npm run production` or `npm run serve:production`
+4. Production, no livereload: `npm run production` or `npm run view:production`

 _It watch files under the `dist/` folder, on port `4000`, to changing it check `var options` in the `gulpfile.js`*_